MRDC-Leinnn/Computer-Programming-IE-1A/README.md

 Welcome to the official repository of **BSIE 1A** for the course **Computer Fundamentals and Programming**.

-This repository serves as a collection of laboratory activities, exercises, source codes, and related documentation completed throughout the semester.
+This repository serves as a collection of laboratory activities/exercises completed throughout the semester.

 ---